-- Substantially increase the resource limit for SSI to the level it would have been had it been indexed for inflation since inception.
-Annually index the SSI resource limit for inflation; - Increase the SSI earned and unearned income exclusions to the level they would be had they been indexed for inflation since inception, and index for inflation annually thereafter;

-- Extend continued Medicaid eligibility for SSI/Medicaid beneficiaries who earn their way into the Title II Disability Insurance program so that they may continue to have the supports necessary to work; - Permanently extend eligibility for SSI to refugees, asylees, and other immigrants who are disabled or elderly; - Enact a program to allow SSI beneficiaries to maintain resources dedicated for housing purposes; and - Ensure that SSI beneficiaries can participate in appropriate Individual Development Accounts, retirement plans (such as 401(k) accounts), and other similar accounts without jeopardizing their eligibility for SSI.
+- ▶ Substantially increase the resource limit for SSI to at least the level it would have been had it been indexed for inflation since inception.
+Annually index the SSI resource limit for inflation; - ► Increase the SSI earned and unearned income exclusions to at least the level they would be had they been indexed for inflation since inception, and index for inflation annually thereafter; - ► Extend continued Medicaid eligibility for SSI/Medicaid beneficiaries who earn their way into the Title II Disability Insurance program so that they may continue to have the supports necessary to work; - ► Permanently extend eligibility for SSI to refugees, asylees, and other immigrants who are disabled or elderly; - ► Ensure adequacy of SSI benefits and remove barriers to independence, community integration, savings, work, marriage, and assistance or support by families; and - ▶ Ensure that SSI beneficiaries can participate in appropriate Individual Development Accounts, retirement plans (such as 401(k) accounts), ABLE accounts, and other similar accounts without jeopardizing their eligibility for SSI.